ShubhiDixit09/ShubhiDixit09/README.md

 ### SkillForge

 SkillForge is an extensible **Agentic AI runtime** that orchestrates specialized AI agents, memory, and external tools to autonomously execute complex workflows from natural-language instructions.
-It is designed as a foundation for intelligent automation across software systems today, with future support for robotics and edge AI.
+It is designed as a foundation for intelligent automation across software systems, with an extensible architecture for future robotics and edge AI integration.

 ## Architecture